YuuichiHosomi/mirakc/docs/web-api.md

 Query parameters have **NOT** been supported.

-## /api/iptv/playlist

-Returns a M3U8 playlist includes all TV services.

-The format of the M3U8 playlist is compatible with EPGStation.

 ## /api/docs

 Returns a Swagger JSON data extracted from a Mirakurun by using the following